udacity/create-your-own-adventure/english/alone/alone.md

 Stranger smirks seeing Kristy and escape into the dark.

 CUT TO: Kristy walking alone in the park with no one around

+Kristy is sad and depressed about the incidents and she takes a stroll in the park.